Second law of thermodynamics: Statistical mechanics

 Statistical mechanics gives an explanation for the second law by postulating that a material is composed of atoms and molecules which are in constant motion.
 A particular set of positions and velocities for each particle in the system is called a microstate of the system and because of the constant motion, the system is constantly changing its microstate.
-Statistical mechanics postulates that, in equilibrium, each microstate that the system might be in is equally likely to occur, and when this assumption is made, it leads directly to the conclusion that the second law must hold in a statistical sense.
-That is, the second law will hold on average, with a statistical variation on the order of 1/√N where N is the number of particles in the system.
+Statistical mechanics postulates that, in equilibrium, each possible microstate of the system with the same energy is equally likely to occur, and when this assumption is made, it leads directly to the conclusion that the second law must hold in a statistical sense.
+That is, the second law will hold on average, with a statistical variation on the order of $1/\sqrt{N}$ where $N$ is the number of particles in the system.
 For everyday (macroscopic) situations, the probability that the second law will be violated is practically zero.
 However, for systems with a small number of particles, thermodynamic parameters, including the entropy, may show significant statistical deviations from that predicted by the second law.
 Classical thermodynamic theory does not deal with these statistical variations.